 Usually, people can mistakenly use the terms “oblong” and “oval” to refer to a similar thing.
-Despite the fact that these two terms are used to describe the outline of a figure, as well as the shape of one’s face, they have distinct characteristics.
+Even though these two terms are used to describe the outline of a figure, as well as the shape of one’s face, they have distinct characteristics.
 Both oval and oblong faces are adjectives often used to describe shapes or outlines.

 While oval is determined as having the common form, shape, and outline of an egg, I define oblong as an elongated shape from the square or circular form.